-Tryout dates for the 2017-2018 season are TBD but likely will take place in September 2017 at Elbel Field.
-Be sure to bring cleats, water, a dark shirt and a light shirt, a $20 tryout fee, and your Mcard.
+Tryout dates for the 2019-2020 season are TBD at Elbel field.
+Be sure to bring cleats, water, a dark shirt and a light shirt, your Mcard, and a $20 tryout fee which will get you a disc and four guaranteed tryouts.
 No experience is necessary to tryout.

 Fill out the form below if you are interested in tryouts for MagnUM and Reserve.
 We will communicate with you via the UMich email (uniqname) that you supply.

 Q. What can I do to get ready for tryouts?

 A. The most important things to do if you want to be on MagnUM are to get fit and throw.
 In tryouts, we mainly look for good athletes who are willing to learn, and show progress during tryouts.
 Throwing is important, but it will not get you on the team by itself.

 Get playing experience.
 Play pick-up ultimate, find a summer league in your area, or contact a nearby high school team if it is not offered at your school and practice with them.
 If there are no options for ultimate in your area, focus on getting in shape with sprinting and lifting.
 Long distance running tends to translate less to ultimate than short distance speed.
 If you’re feeling really motivated, you can attend the National Ultimate Training Camp.
 It’s a week-long summer camp in Amherst, Massachusetts that’s intended to teach high schoolers to play ultimate.
 It’s a ton of fun, and you will learn a lot.